Waimea Canyon State Park

-Waimea Canyon (see more photos) is one of Kauai’s most outstanding natural features.
+Waimea Canyon is one of Kauai’s most outstanding natural features.
 It is ten miles (16 km) long and over a half-mile (800 m) deep, making it the largest canyon in the Pacific.
 The canyon’s rugged, craggy outface and its deep valley gorges have already made an impression on popular author Mark Twain, who called Waimea the “Grand Canyon of the Pacific.”

 Many tours are being offered in and around this amazing chasm, which has been carved by centuries of rains cascading down from Mount Waialeale’s summit.
 Colorful rock layers reveal Waimea’s geological history.